Last Updated On:

 On the other hand, a landing page is designed and optimized to boost the conversion rate.
 Through sign-ins, discounts, and other such strategies, landing pages strive to show tangible results.

 Place them in the center or top of your page.
 You can also add it above the fold.
-That way, it’s hard to miss the CTA on your webpage.
+That way, it’s hard to miss the CTA on your landing page.